korhanertancakmak/JAVA/src/Udemy/JavaProgrammingTimBuchalka/NewVersion/Section_16_InputOutputFiles/README.md

 as a list of comma delimited strings, which includes student demographics as well.
-This code will let me quickly get, as many random students as I want using a stream.
+This code will let me quickly get, as many random students as I want to use a stream.

 ```java
 public class Main {